Codeventurer144/SQL-BI-Analysis/README.md

 7. Geographic Targeting 🌎:
 Given that the customer base is well-distributed across the U.S., but denser near the headquarters in Maryland, organizing campaigns based on regional preferences can help promote sales in areas with lower engagement.

+# Thank You🎆! for taking the time to read through my project.
+God bless🙏!